Which Austin Neighborhood Should You Move To?

 Food & Drink: Happy hour at Licha’s Cantina is a true respite from the work day, while the empanadas at Buenos Aires Café are famous in the Austin region—you should probably try one of each just to get the full experience.
 Sushi speakeasy Sushi | Bar ATX is here too for an upscale experience.

 The Lowdown: West Lake Hills is for sure considered the most bougie place in Austin—and, fittingly, the most expensive.
 And while gigantic mansions priced into the millions play an undeniable role in the local fabric, the naturally beautiful hilly landscape is attracting the gaze of a new, younger generation.
 And for those aiming to raise a family in the city, the excellent schools in the area are a huge draw.

 Sites & Landmarks: The best panoramas in the city can be found atop Mount Bonnell’s 106-step stone stairway.
 It’s a great place to bring a picnic or enjoy some drinks on a first date and, like many areas in Austin, it’s completely dog-friendly.

-From casual to upscale, restaurants here lean on classic Texan flavors.
+Food & Drink: Restaurants here lean on classic Texan flavors.
 Take in a 20-mile view of the Hill Country while eating your way through homemade bread and famous ribs at The County Line on the Hill.
 Jack Allen’s Kitchen covers two of the basic food groups found in Austin, with Tex-Mex classics like Layered Chunky Queso with Green Chile Pork and country-style dishes like Chicken Fried Chicken sharing the gut-busting bill.
-Those craving international fare, however, can get their fix at popular Austin Thai eatery Sway—their Blue Crab Fried Rice will leave you as awe-struck as the view from their upstairs patio.